-I look at myself as a mother of a teenager , and I really don’t know how to deal with her , and I really can’t remember how I behaved as a teenager ,and the reason is simple, I was never a teenager .
+I look at myself as a mother of a teenager, and I don’t know how to deal with her, and I really can’t remember how I behaved like a teenager, and the reason is simple, I was never a teenager.

-In one single day the whole Palestinian struggle, cause, fight for liberation, and ending occupation went to ashes, when faith and Hamas struggle came to a bloody shed.
+In one day, the whole Palestinian struggle, cause, fight for liberation, and ending occupation went to ashes when faith and Hamas conflict came to a bloody shed.

-For me it wasn’t about analyzing the whys and where’s, it been about what happened, it was all beyond justification and explanation.
+For me, it wasn’t about analyzing the why’s and where’s; it was about what happened; it was all beyond justification and explanation.

-We are a nation who only lived under occupation.
-We already know the occupation schemes, their plans to destroy us, it is part of their mission, and it is their mission.
+We are a nation that only lived under occupation.
+We already know the trade schemes, their plans to destroy us, it is part of their mission, and it is their mission.

 And it was obnoxious and intolerable to blame the occupation for what was happening.

-It can never be justified that we kill each other in cold blood that we use the same tools the occupation has been using against us for decades, to do all what we resent and bring the world to witness its brutality.
+It can never be justified that we kill each other in cold blood that we use the same tools the trade has been using against us for decades to do all that we present and bring the world to witness its brutality.

-It is true that it could be a very expected act.
+It could indeed be a very expected act.

-What would the world expect from imprisoning a whole nation, boycotting a whole government, closing borders, proscribing a whole economy.
+What would the world expect from imprisoning a whole nation, boycotting an entire government, closing borders, prescribing an overall economy?

-- After the second intifada, women role was remarkably held back.
-And took its old role of being behind the shadow of the society.
+After the second intifada, women’s role was remarkably held back.
+And took its old position of being behind the shadow of society.

-The same resisting woman was home being submissive to a patriarchal system that starts with a husband and ends in a five year old boy.
+The same resisting woman was home submissive to a patriarchal system that starts with a husband and ends in a five-year-old boy.

-The once strong woman who faced a bulldozer and an army was driven back home with absolute weakness.
+The once strong woman who faced a bulldozer and an army was driven back home by absolute weakness.

-Women on political level were held back, the once leading politicians whose views and words were striking TV screens, became another political echo of a once again patriarchal autonomy.
+Women on the political level were held back; the once leading politicians whose views and words were beautiful TV screens became another political echo of patriarchal autonomy once again.

-Even though more women voices and roles are taking more places, but nevertheless their effectiveness is disappearing .like every other effect in the society.
+Even though more women’s voices and roles are taking more places, their effectiveness is disappearing, .like every other effect in society.

-- As a Moslem I was raised up believing that Islam came up to the world with enlightenment after an entire era of darkness, jahiliyya.
-Islam supported women issues, saved women from being buried alive, and bestowed them respect whilst they were denounced and deprecated.
+As a Moslem, I was raised believing that Islam came up to the world with enlightenment after an entire era of darkness, jahiliyyah.
+Islam supported women’s issues, saved women from being buried alive, and bestowed respect while denounced and deprecated.

-Islam mentioned many remarkable women who marked the birth of Islam; such as; ‘that innitakeyn’, Asma bin abi bakr, Fatima the daughter of the prophet.
+Islam mentioned many remarkable women who marked the birth of Islam, such as; ‘that innitakayn,’ Asma bin Abi Bakr, Fatima, the daughter of the prophet.

 We grew up memorizing how women were granted justice because of Islam,

-The prophet mentioned the women three times in his last speech before he died asking the nation to take care of women.
+The prophet mentioned the women three times in his last speech before he died, asking the nation to care for women.

 Growing up in a patriarchal society was something I could not experience through my father, but I saw it through my uncle, through the words my mother stuck into our brains ever since we were children.

-Male’s dominance everywhere, and the only way out of it was through education was my mother’s motto.
+My mom’s motto was male dominance everywhere, and the only way out of it was through education.

-It is kind of a strange bewilderment, to grow up believing in certain things, it is like real brain washing.
-I grew up as a good Moslem the Koran is my book, Mohammad Is my prophet and Islam is my religion.
-The more I learnt about it the more I grew fonder of that beautiful religion.
-I read the Koran on daily basis for over twenty years of my life, even though I never made it in the Shari’ law for the whole four years in my university studies except through the second make up exam, but yet Islamic and Shari’ law remained my much loved subject.
-I read all those books about Islam about the greatness of Islam, the virtues, the morals, how to be a good Moslem, and how to reach out to God and to your Islam.
+It is strange bewilderment to grow up believing in certain things; it is like real brainwashing.
+I grew up as a good Moslem the Koran is my book, Mohammad Is my prophet, and Islam is my religion.
+The more I learned about it, the more I grew fonder of that beautiful religion.
+I read the Koran daily for over twenty years of my life, even though I never made it in the Shari’ law for the whole four years in my university studies except through the second make-up exam, but yet Islamic and Shari’ law remained my much-loved subject.
+I read all those books about Islam about the greatness of Islam, the virtues, the morals, how to be a good Moslem, and how to reach out to God and your Islam.

-In addition, the role of woman was always preserved in its right sacred place that God gave.
+Also, the role of the woman was always preserved in the right sacred place that God gave.

-I obeyed without hesitation.
-The role of woman according to me and my teaching starts from building a healthy family , Islam virtue the woman in making her stay home and raise up her children, she has been entitled to carry the future with each child she brings to this world.
+I followed without hesitation.
+In my opinion and my teaching, the role of a woman starts from building a healthy family, Islam virtue the woman in making her stay home and raise her children; she has been entitled to carry the future with each child she brings to this world.

-- The struggle of women seems to be endless; women in some parts of the world are still practicing customs, which amounts to slavery for millions of women.
-Where women are sold as children into prostitution or into marriage.
-Child brides are sent to their husbands when the girls are young as eleven, they are given no choice .they are simply handed over by their fathers to the fathers of their future husbands.
+Women’s struggle seems to be endless; women in some parts of the world are still practicing customs, which amounts to slavery for millions of women.
+Where women are sold as children into prostitution or marriage.
+Child brides are sent to their husbands when the girls are eleven; they are given no choice .they are only handed over by their fathers to the fathers of their future husbands.

 Luckily, we are given many rights.
-We are given the right of education, which helped us reach out to seek for other rights.
+We are given the right to education, which helped us reach out to seek other rights.

-However, when it comes to marriage, even when it is our sole right, the drags of society are into much different than those extreme examples.
-But women are still enslaved in their daily lives by the patriarchal systems that rules.
+However, when it comes to marriage, even when it is our sole right, the dregs of society are much different than those extreme examples.
+But women are still enslaved in their daily lives by the patriarchal systems that rule.

-I cannot move to what women role in her fighting to build, when women still don’t have the freedom to behave as equal human beings.
-We are still granted whatever we receive and we should behave with gratitude towards our provider (man).
+I cannot move to women’s role in her fighting to build when women still don’t have the freedom to behave as equal human beings.
+We are still granted whatever we receive, and we should act with gratitude towards our provider (man).

-However, women manage to slip into their own freedom when time allows.
+However, women manage to slip into their freedom when time allows.

-Women’s right are not a grant men give to us, they are natural rights, not a gift that is condescendingly bestowed by man.
+Women’s right is not a grant men give to us; they are natural rights, not a gift that man condescendingly bestows.

 Our nation needs to liberate itself from within, and liberating cannot start as long as women are enslaved, granted rights.

-Internal reform is the key to real freedom .and we can never move towards any reform as long our homes are still occupied by patriarchal structures that incarcerate and serve as a prison guard to the women.
+Internal reform is the key to absolute freedom, .and we can never move towards any change as long our homes are still occupied by patriarchal structures that incarcerate and serve as correctional officers to the women.

-We must have the courage to free ourselves from within as we struggle to free ourselves from external oppression.
+We must have the courage to free ourselves from within as we struggle with external oppression.

-Real slavery comes not from colonialism but from our own attitudes and internal disunity and corruption.
+Actual slavery comes not from colonialism but our attitudes and internal disunity and corruption.

-And as long as women are not rising up towards what is their right by nature not by gratitude we can never liberate ourselves.
+And as long as women are not rising towards what is their right by nature, not by gratitude, we can never liberate ourselves.

-And in order to build a nation, what is needed is not that every single Palestinian trust and recognizes one another, but a mind set, a commitment, and a political will to take the necessary and proper decisions, and to make the inevitable and critical compromise.
+And to build a nation, what is needed is not that every Palestinian trust and recognizes one another.
+Still, a mindset, commitment, and a political will take the necessary and proper decisions and make the inevitable and critical compromise.

-It is not a question of principle or dignity; it is more of a threatening indication of a pattern of behavior, which leads through time to a proof of stupidity of man and the cruelty of submissive women.
+It is not a question of principle or dignity; it is more of a threatening indication of a pattern of behavior, which leads through time to prove man’s stupidity and the cruelty of submissive women.

 We want to save lives, not to be patronized into submission.
-We do not want to be pacified with a kind word; the hard truth would have been kinder.
+We do not want to be alleviated with a kind word; the hard truth would have been more helpful.

-Women do have the vision and courage to take the first step as well as the will and nerve to make a difference.
+Women have the vision and courage to take the first step and the will and nerve to make a difference.